2i2c-org/2i2c-org.github.io/content/service/getahub.md

 {{% callout note %}}
 **Would your community benefit from a managed JupyterHub?**

-Send us an email and we'd be happy to discuss your community's needs to understand if it is a good fit for the pilot.
+Send us an email and we'd be happy to discuss your community's needs to understand if it is a good fit for our JupyterHub service.

 {{< cta cta_text="Send us an email" cta_link="mailto:hello@2i2c.org?subject=Interested in a 2i2c JupyterHub" cta_new_tab="true" >}}